tibequadorian/studipfs/README.md

 # studipfs

+## About

+`studipfs` is a filesystem client to mount any Stud.IP directory.

+It currently provides basic functionality while keeping a very small code base.
+PRs are very welcome!

 ## Instructions

 ### Prerequisites

 The [rust toolchain](https://www.rust-lang.org/tools/install) is required for building.

-Compilation of fuser crate has additional [dependencies](https://crates.io/crates/fuser#dependencies).
+Compilation of `fuser` crate has additional [dependencies](https://crates.io/crates/fuser#dependencies).

 ### Build & Install